oracle-quickstart/oci-ods-orm/README.md

           #*************************************
           #          Vault Specific
           #*************************************
-          // If enabled, an OCI Vault along with the needed OCI policies to manage "Vault service" will be created enable_vault= true
+          // If enabled, an Oracle Cloud Infrastructure Vault along with the needed  policies to manage "Vault service" will be created enable_vault= true
           // ODS Vault Name
           ods_vault_name= "Data Science Vault"